 If your wallet contained credit and debit cards, you will need to contact your bank ASAP to cancel them.
 They should be able to provide a new card quickly but it will be sent to your home address.
 Get a friend or family member to forward it on to you.

 ☑️ Make copies of all important travel documents and save them online.
-Dropbox is a good tool.
+Dropbox or google drive are good tools.

-☑️ Don't keep important items such as your passport, credit card or cash in a bag or backpack (or bumbag!).
-Keep them safe and with you at all times in your Squirrl undies.
-Pre-order yours now from our Collections page
+☑️ Don't keep important items such as your passport, credit card or cash in a bag or backpack or bumbag!